 What is website readability?

-Website readability is a measure of how easy it is for visitors to read and understand online text.
-Readability depends on both a text’s presentation (e.g., the choice of fonts, spacing, colors, etc.) and its context (i.e., the actual words and sentences that are written on the page).
+Website readability is a measure of how easy it is for visitors to read and understand text on a web page.
+Readability depends on a text’s presentation (e.g., font choice, spacing, colors, etc.) and context (i.e., the actual words and sentences that are written on the page).

-A highly readable website is more likely to convert visitors than one packed with complex jargon that is difficult to scan and read through.
+A highly readable website is more likely to convert visitors than a website with poor readability.
 With this in mind, online businesses should strive to create easy-to-read and easy-to-digest website copy that inspires their target audiences to act.

 Why is website readability important?